Generic Name: artemether and lumefantrine (ar TEM e ther and LOO me FAN treen)

 Some medicines can interact with artemether and lumefantrine and should not be used at the same time.
 Your doctor may need to change your treatment plan if you use any of the following drugs:

-To make sure artemether and lumefantrine is safe for you, tell your doctor if you have:
+To make sure artemether and lumefantrine is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;